jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 The table with optimal assembly operation combinations determines the fastest logical operation assembly synonym.
 It also determines the fastest logical operation combination.
 This is not tying together the fastest logical operations, because the combination of logical operations affects the speed so its the combination that determines the optimal form.

 You can mess around with the order of the logical operations if a different order is faster.
-The programmer will say when the order of logical operations matters or not.
+The programmer might say when the order of logical operations matters or not.

 Jumps in code flush the prefetch queue.

 Jump statements possibly vary the sequences of logical operations arbitrarily.
-If no arbitrary input values are used then the program will still operate in a single way.
-Jumps can be omitted by tying the program up in one sequence without jumps, because the program will execute in but one way.
+If no arbitrary input values are used then the program might still operate in a single way.
+Jumps can be omitted by tying the program up in one sequence without jumps, because the program might execute in but one way.

 -----

 When there is arbitrary (user) input than jumps can become conditional for real.
-You can't determine how a program will run.
+You can't determine how a program might run.

 You can however determine the possible ways the program can run.
 You can make an organization of the exact odds of the possible program runs.
 Only the sequences that CAN execute deserve optimization.